-- a) Water Resources and Use in the Project study area;
+- Water Resources and Use in the Project Study Areas;

-- b) Wastewater Discharge; and
+- Wastewater Discharge; and

-- c) Fish and Fish Habitat.
+- Fish1 and Fish Habitat.

-a) Water Resources and Use in the Project study area: the Project is proposing to use Linton Lake near the town of Marystow as a primary water source to supply its hydrogen and ammonia production facility.
-The baseline study will describe the relevant components of the water resources and wetlands within the study areas of the hydrogen and ammonia generation facility, including the following:
+a) Water Resources and Use in the Project study areas: the Project is proposing to use Peters Pond near the town of Botwood as a primary water source to supply its hydrogen and ammonia production facility.
+The baseline study will describe the relevant features of the water resources and wetlands within the Project study areas including the following: